 Healthy at Home With Dr. Low Dog

-Visiting a physician for every minor health complaint may seem prudent – we've all heard it pays to "play it safe."
-But Tieraona Low Dog, M.D., Chief Medical Officer for Weil Lifestyle and Fellowship Director of the University of Arizona Center for Integrative Medicine, believes this habit can ultimately do more harm than good.
+Visiting a physician for every minor health complaint may seem prudent - we've all heard it pays to "play it safe."
+But Tieraona Low Dog, M.D., Chief Medical Officer for Weil Lifestyle, and an internationally recognized expert in the fields of integrative medicine, dietary supplements and women's health, believes this habit can ultimately do more harm than good.
 In her book Healthy at Home - Get Well and Stay Well Without Prescriptions, Dr. Low Dog draws on more than 30 years of experience as a physician, researcher and author specializing in therapeutic uses of herbs.
 In clear, non-technical language, she describes dozens of the most effective, natural remedies that can be used by anyone to help the body heal itself.

 What's the central problem that your book addresses?

 The simple truth is that modern Americans are relying too heavily on the health care system.
 The more one interacts with that system, the greater the chance he or she will be prescribed an unnecessary medication - one that often does not address the central or underlying problem, and that's likely to have a range of side effects.

 I wrote this book because I want people to feel empowered to take care of the common, everyday health problems that are bound to happen.
 I'm not talking about asthma, pneumonia, heart disease or cancer - although there are preventive steps you can take to lower risks for all of these - but rather the typical conditions that respond well to time-tested remedies, especially herbal remedies.
 I also clearly state in the book when you should talk to your health care provider or go to the urgent care facility.
 This is not about rejecting conventional medicine or prescription drugs; it's about expanding your options.

 Let's get into specifics.
 What are some of the common complaints that are best handled at home?